AnthonyGough/Queue_Implementation_C/README.md

 ***

 ## **Requirements**
-1. **proto_header.h** (Function prototypes and ancillary data structures for queue implementastion)
+1. **proto_header.h** - Function prototypes and data structures for queue implementation
-2. **bounded_queue.c** (Implementation of the Queue ADT API/Operations)
+2. **bounded_queue.c** - Implementation of the Queue ADT API/Operations
+3. **helper_fnc.c** - Additional helper functions for queue implementation
-3. **q_drive.c** (Driver file to test the queue operations correct
+4. **q_drive.c** - Test Driver - file to test the queue operations are correct
-4. **makefile** (Provided to compile source code to **C** executable);
+5. **makefile** - Provided to compile source code to **C** executable

 ```
 Compile source files using gcc
-    gcc -o b_queue bounded_queue.c q_drive.c -I. -Wall
+    gcc -o b_queue bounded_queue.c helper_function.c qq_drive.c -I. -Wall
 ```

 ## Test Driver

 Test driver will use a set of operations/function calls to verify that the implementation of the Queue is correct.
-Due to the nature of the underlying data structure (Linked-List) that is the core of the Queue, the FIFO nature of Queue operations and the additional functionality implemented in this Queue there are a number of cases that require verification to ensure the Queue implementation is correct.
+The expected output from the test driver is provided in this README file and is also available for download as a text file.